Medical Billing/Coding Certificate

 You are responsible for understanding the requirements of optional certification exams.
 Such requirements may change during the course of your program.
 You are not automatically certified in any way upon program completion.
 Although certain programs are designed to prepare you to take various optional certification exams, Purdue Global cannot guarantee you will be eligible to take these exams or become certified.
 Your eligibility may depend on your work experience, completion of education and/or degree requirements, not having a criminal record, and meeting other certification requirements.

-Upon completion of the program, you may be eligible to take the Certified Billing and Coding Specialist (CBCS) certification exam sponsored by the National Healthcareer Association (NHA); the Certified Coding Associate (CCA) certification exam, the Certified Coding Specialist–Physician-based (CCS-P®) exam, and the Certified Coding Specialist (CCS®) exam offered by the American Health Information Management Association (AHIMA); the Medical Coder and Biller Certification (MCBC) sponsored by the American Medical Certification Association (AMCA); and the Insurance and Coding Specialist (NCICS) certification exam sponsored by the National Center for Competency Testing (NCCT).
+In addition to the Certified Billing and Coding Specialist (CBCS) certification exam sponsored by the National Healthcareer Association (NHA) taken in your final term, upon graduation you may be eligible to take the Certified Coding Associate (CCA) certification exam, the Certified Coding Specialist–Physician-based (CCS-P®) exam, and the Certified Coding Specialist (CCS®) exam offered by the American Health Information Management Association (AHIMA); the Medical Coder and Biller Certification (MCBC) sponsored by the American Medical Certification Association (AMCA); and the Insurance and Coding Specialist (NCICS) certification exam sponsored by the National Center for Competency Testing (NCCT).
 You may be eligible for additional certifications once you attain professional experience.
-You will take one of these exams available through virtual remote proctoring during your capstone course which is designed to provide you with a professional credential at the time of graduation.
+You will take one of these exams available through virtual remote proctoring during your capstone course, which is designed to provide you with a professional credential at the time of graduation.